Open Call for Mid Wales Shared Prosperity Fund Applicants

-Powys County Council and Ceredigion County Council are pleased to announce that organisations in the region can soon submit their applications for the UK Shared Prosperity Fund (UKSPF) in Mid Wales.
+Ceredigion County Council and Powys County Council are pleased to announce that organisations in the region can soon submit their applications for the UK Shared Prosperity Fund (UKSPF) in Mid Wales.

-From 20 March, projects operating in the local authority areas of Powys and Ceredigion can present their outline applications for funding in a series of two open funding calls.
+From 20 March, projects operating in the Local Authority areas of Ceredigion and Powys can present their outline applications for funding in a series of two open funding calls.

 Interested parties considering the fund can attend a webinar on 16 March at 10am to find out more and what steps are needed to apply for it.